Scaffolding code of practice 2021

-The Scaffolding Code of Practice 2021 commences 1 July 2021 following a review of the Scaffolding Code of Practice 2009 by an industry steering group.
+The Scaffolding code of practice 2021 (PDF, 1.63 MB) commenced 1 July 2021 following a review of the Scaffolding Code of Practice 2009 by an industry steering group.

 Key changes include (but are not limited to) the following: